How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • regular inspections of flowers for pests

-• removal of dust and dirt from sheet plates
+• removing dust and dirt from sheet plates

-If these conditions are met, then indoor flowers will have strong immunity against fungal diseases and pests, which are the cause of the appearance of white bloom on the leaves and stems.
+If these conditions are met, then indoor flowers will have lasting immunity against fungal diseases and pests, which cause the appearance of a white coating on the leaves and stems.

-Only with proper care and the right conditions of maintenance, indoor flowers will be beneficial and give joy, and will not cause waste and headaches.
-Therefore, before bringing a plant into your home, you need to study well its preferences for humidity, temperature and nutrition.
+Only with proper care and the right conditions keeping indoor flowers will be beneficial and give joy, and will not cause waste and headaches.
+Therefore, before you bring a plant into your home, you need to thoroughly study its preferences for humidity, temperature and nutrition.

 Unfortunately, indoor plants can also get sick.
-All plants, if kept incorrectly, are susceptible to various pests and diseases.
+All plants, if not maintained correctly, are susceptible to various pests and diseases.
 One of the most common ailments is a white coating that affects leaves, flowers and even the soil.

 Diseased leaves